jonathanjqchen/biomed-service-delivery-cost-model/README.md

 ![image](https://user-images.githubusercontent.com/54252001/147714073-5416e029-6ccd-4956-94d5-0d00e80a6c57.png)

 For more detailed usage instructions and troubleshooting, see [`README.pdf`](https://github.com/jonathanjqchen/biomed-service-delivery-cost-model/releases/tag/v1.0.0) on the releases page.

 <p align="right"><a href="#top">[Back to top]</a></p>

 ## Acknowledgements
+Special thanks to Brendan Gribbons (Regional Engineering Team Manager, LMBME), Vaun Malo (Director, LMBME), and the rest of the LMBME team for their support and guidance throughout this project.